PART A - CONSENT TO DATA PROCESSING

 a) a service which is ran by our processors;

-b) a service which provides secure retrieval of information that is automatically stored on a server upon submission of a form on the organisation website for tickets, booths or vacancies;
+b) a service which provides secure retrieval of information that is automatically stored on a server upon submission of a form on the organisation website;

 c) a service which doesn’t produce substantial legal effects; and

-d) a service which may require human intervention and interpretation, but does not make final or irrevocable decisions.
+d) a service which may require human intervention and interpretation, and does not make final or irrevocable decisions.

 4) You also agree-